Jason9398/Pi-in-the-Sky-Project/README.md

 ### definition of succes
 my definition of succes is that it works and we get an A on the project.
-### saftey mesures
+### saftey measures
-wearing gogles and other saftey equitment
+wearing gogles and other saftey equipment
 ### schedule/what we did to day.
 #### 12/6
 Finished up the planing and submitted it.